AidySun/Java/Maven_Fundamentals/README.md

 ### Goals
 Goals are the plug-ins configured in the maven install.
 In Super POM.
-Golas are tied to a phase.
+Goals are tied to a phase.

 * clean - delete target dir and generated resources
 * compile - compiles code, generates any files, copy to classes dir
 * test
-* pacakge - run compile first, run any tests, packaging
+* package - run compile first, run any tests, packaging
 * install - run `package` command and then installs it in your local repo (~/.m2)
 * deploy - run install command and then deploys it to a corporate repo / or shared location, often confused with deploying to a web server
   * deploy doesn't mean deploy to an app server